nsvijay04b1/AWS_Certified_Solutions_Architect_Professional/Topics/19_other_services/IOT.md

 - Detects and responds to events from IoT sensors and applications.
 - Events are patterns of data that identify more complicated circumstances than expected, such as motion detectors using movement signals to activate lights and security cameras.
 - AWS IoT Events continuously monitors data from multiple IoT sensors and applications, and integrates with other services, such as AWS IoT Core, IoT SiteWise, DynamoDB, and others to enable early detection and unique insights.

+## AWS Greengrass

+- AWS Greengrass is an extension of the services provided by AWS IOT, moving those services closer to the edge
+- Greengrass allow some services like compute, messages, data management, sync and ML capabilities to run from edge devices
+- Devices which Greengrass software can locally run Lambda functions, containers
+- Provides local device shadows which are synced back to AWS
+- Allows messaging using MQTT
+- Allows local hardware access for Lambda functions